kevinAlbs/DemonHunter/README.md

 - Basics of enemy sprites [done]
 - Create the map
 - Have enemies move around when visible on platform
+- Enemy death with height falling so bullets do not pass through until death completes
+- Player death and restarting
+- Add loading to builder

 ## TODO ##